 If you are offered a place of study at our University, please follow the steps below to confirm your acceptance of our offer:

 Upon admission, PolyU will help you apply for a student visa.
 As it may take at least 8 to 10 weeks for the Hong Kong Immigration Department to process your student visa application, please submit the completed student visa application form ID995A with the required supporting documents to PolyU within 10 working days after accepting the offer.
 Click here for further details.

 Majority of our mainland students are admitted on the basis of their results in the current year Chinese Mainland Joint Entrance Examinations.
-If you hold other international qualifications or HKDSE results, you will only be further considered if you attain, or have the potential to attain, outstanding results, such as 90% in your high school study, a total of 40 points or above in IB, Grade A* in 3 AL subjects, an HKDSE score of at least 26 for your best 5 subjects or equivalent.
+If you hold other international qualifications, you will only be further considered if you attain, or have the potential to attain, good academic results.

 All mainland applicants who are graduates of Associate Degree (AD)/Higher Diploma (HD) programmes are not eligible to apply for senior year admission to our bachelor's degree programmes or admission to UGC-funded top-up degree programmes (2 years).
 They will be considered for admission to year one of our full-time 4-year undergraduate programmes.
 The department concerned will base on their qualifications to decide whether credit transfer will be granted upon admission.